CHANGE IN LISTING ARRANGEMENTS

 Irish Withholding Tax

-Following the Effective Date, unless exempted, a withholding tax (currently at a rate of 25%) will continue to apply to dividends or other relevant distributions paid by CRH.
-The withholding tax requirement will not apply to distributions paid to certain categories of Irish resident Ordinary Shareholders and certain categories of non-Irish resident Ordinary Shareholders.
+Following the Effective Date, unless exempted, a withholding tax (currently at a rate of 25%) continues to apply to dividends or other relevant distributions paid by CRH.
+The withholding tax requirement does not apply to distributions paid to certain categories of Irish resident Ordinary Shareholders and certain categories of non-Irish resident Ordinary Shareholders.
 Further details in relation to Irish Withholding Tax are set out in the Circular.

-Shareholders should contact the custodian or DTC participant that will hold their shares in DTC in relation to the management of DWT exemptions.
+Shareholders should contact the custodian or DTC participant that holds their shares in DTC in relation to the management of DWT exemptions.

 US Backup Withholding and Information Reporting